open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 (<em>Appears on:</em>
 <a href="#delivery.ocm.software/v1alpha1.MutationSpec">MutationSpec</a>)
 </p>
-<p>ValuesSource provides access to values from an external Source such as a ConfigMap or GitRepository.
+<p>ValuesSource provides access to values from an external Source such as a ConfigMap or GitRepository or ObjectReference.
 An optional subpath defines the path within the source from which the values should be resolved.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">